 Osage Orange Oil

 The Osage orange tree (Maclura pomifera) bears yellow-green, grapefruit sized fruit that are often called hedge apples.
-It is a popular insect repellent home remedy.
-Some people place the fruit in basements, near baseboards and around the foundations of their homes to repel roaches and other insects, such as spiders and crickets.
-Sesquiterpenoid is the aromatic component of hedge apples that may be responsible for its repellent effects.
+The fruit is a popular insect repellent home remedy.
+Some people place it in basements, near baseboards and around the foundations of their homes to repel roaches and other insects, such as spiders and crickets.
+Sesquiterpenoid is the aromatic component of hedge apples, and it may be responsible for the fruit's repellent effects.
 Cockroaches exposed to areas painted with the oil from Osage oranges moved to untreated areas, according to Jennifer Schultz Nelson, a horticulture extension educator with University of Iowa.
 However, she added, studies of this material were conducted with oil extract, rather then fresh fruit, and were quite limited.